Trusted By:

 Valuing a Technology Company

-A one-day course presented in two half-day live webinars from 9:30am to 2:00pm UK time
+A one-day course presented over two-half days in a virtual class from 9:30am to 2:00pm UK time

 Part One